Clone the repository

 Commits

-Commit messages use descriptive English sentences.
+Commit messages use descriptive English sentences in the present tense.
 An optional scope prefix (the package name) can be used for clarity.
 The scope of the package itself (e.g., @prozilla-os/) is omitted for brevity.
 Commit message subjects should be at most 50 characters long, unless that is not enough to cover all the changes, in which case it might be worth considering splitting up your commit.

 Examples